trailofbits/polyfile/README.md

 [![Tests](https://github.com/trailofbits/polyfile/workflows/Tests/badge.svg)](https://github.com/trailofbits/polyfile/actions)
 [![Slack Status](https://slack.empirehacking.nyc/badge.svg)](https://slack.empirehacking.nyc)

-A utility to identify and map the semantic structure of files, including polyglots, chimeras, and schizophrenic files.
-It can be used in conjunction with its sister tool [PolyTracker](https://github.com/trailofbits/polytracker) for _Automated Lexical Annotation and Navigation of Parsers_, a backronym devised solely for the purpose of collectively referring to the tools
+A utility to identify and map the semantic and syntactic structure of files, including polyglots, chimeras, and schizophrenic files.
+It has [a pure-Python implementation of libmagic](https://blog.trailofbits.com/2022/07/01/libmagic-the-blathering/) and can act as a drop-in replacement for the [`file` command](https://github.com/file/file).
+However, unlike `file`, PolyFile can recursively identify embedded files, like [binwalk](https://github.com/ReFirmLabs/binwalk).

+PolyFile can be used in conjunction with its sister tool [PolyTracker](https://github.com/trailofbits/polytracker) for _Automated Lexical Annotation and Navigation of Parsers_, a backronym devised solely for the purpose of collectively referring to the tools